OfficeDev/open-xml-docs/docs/how-to-accept-all-revisions-in-a-word-processing-document.md

 localization_priority: Priority
 ---

-# How to: Accept all revisions in a word processing document (Open XML SDK)
+# Accept all revisions in a word processing document (Open XML SDK)

 This topic shows how to use the Open XML SDK 2.5 for Office to accept all revisions in a word processing document programmatically.